HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 ]
 ```

-> **ℹ NOTE:** The structural distinction between `extension` and `modifierExtension` is the primary machine-readable signal that a system MUST NOT ignore the data in this element.
+> **NOTE:** The structural distinction between `extension` and `modifierExtension` is the primary machine-readable signal that a system MUST NOT ignore the data in this element.
 ETL pipelines that generically process or discard all extension data without distinguishing the element name will silently bypass this critical signal.

 ---